-For decades, our award-winning attorneys have been the voice of injury victims in Lewisburg, Chapel Hill, Cornersville, Petersburg and all of Marshall County.
+For more than forty years, our award-winning attorneys have been the voice of injury victims and their families in Lewisburg, Chapel Hill, Cornersville, Petersburg and all of Marshall County.
 When careless people cause serious injury or death, we are here to aggressively pursue the at-fault party and obtain full compensation for your losses.
 Compare our firm to others and we believe you will see the difference.
 Here are few reasons why:

 (2) We are dedicated to serving our clients.
 Your phone calls are returned promptly.
 We respond to your emails and inquiries with thoughtful advice and needed answers.
 We will gladly come to your home or the hospital if your injuries prevent you from coming to us.
 In short, we will diligently and aggressively pursue your claim from start to finish.
 Here are just a few testimonials from our satisfied clients.

 (3) We have a nurse on staff full-time to help answer your medical questions and to assist us with any medical issues that may arise in your case.

 (4) We do not charge interest on case advances and we do not require our clients to obtain high-interest litigation loans.
 We advance all costs and we only get paid if we recover money for you.
 For more information on our fees and expenses, please click here.